vlad-io/DLMDS-EDE02-CODE/readme.md

 # Purpose

-This docker-compose consists of 3 images that follow the steps in the pipeline
+This docker-compose consists of 3 images that follow the steps in the batch processing pipeline

 ## Pipelines steps:

-1. Injestor: download the Kaggle data into `injestor/data-in` folder
+1. Injestor: download the Kaggle data into `injestor/data-in` folder.
-2. Processor: unpack the information, from `injestor/data-in` into `processor/data-out`
+2. Processor: unpack the information, from `injestor/data-in` into `processor/data-out`.
-3. ML Frontend: provides a jupyter notebook environment to analyse the data in `ml_frontend/data-in`, which is mapped to the `processor/data-out`
+3. ML Frontend: provides a jupyter notebook environment to analyse the data in `ml_frontend/data-in`, which is mapped to the `processor/data-out`.

 ## Setup: